Counting Postsecondary and Secondary Credentials in the US, Credential Engine, 2017-2018

-CREC is collaborated with the George Washington University Institute of Public Policy to determine a typology and count of U.S. credentials for Credential Engine—a 501(c)(3) nonprofit dedicated to promoting transparency and credential literacy in the marketplace to reveal the world of credentials and inform the public.
+CREC collaborated with the George Washington University Institute of Public Policy to determine a typology and count of U.S. credentials for Credential Engine—a 501(c)(3) nonprofit dedicated to promoting transparency and credential literacy in the marketplace to reveal the world of credentials and inform the public.
 The project included preparing a comprehensive list of websites that aggregate postsecondary credentials, noting each website’s information and reliability, and using that data to identify an estimate of the number of postsecondary credentials in the U.S. Ultimately, Credential Engine would like to make this information both accessible to the public and customizable for parties such as industry groups.
 The report was published on the Credential Engine website.

 About the Client